-Women’s rights activism influences much of her work which denounces rape culture by exposing the institutionalized oppression down to the subtle microaggressions that perpetuate its existence—calling, instead, for the empowerment of women, through such themes as sex-positivity and self-definition.
+Women’s rights activism influences much of my work.
+I aim to denounce rape-culture by exposing the means that perpetuate its existence (from institutionalized oppression to subtle microaggressions)—calling for the empowerment of women, through such themes as sex-positivity and self-definition.

-Influenced by her training in clinical mental health counseling, her work often connects individual wellness with societal implications, all through an empathetic lens that reminds readers of the immense potential we each have to create change, and exponentially so when we are united in community.
+Influenced by my training in clinical mental health counseling, my work often connects individual wellness with societal implications, using an empathetic lens that I hope reminds readers of the immense potential we each have to create change (exponentially so, when we are united in community.)

-Her essays have been published on Huffington Post and Offbeat Home & Life, and was a featured guest interviewed live on a January 2018 episode of WNPR’s ‘Where We Live’ entitled ‘No Kids, No Problem: An Exploration Of The Childfree Choice.’
-She is best known for her worldwide-watched TEDxTalk: “My Choice to Live Child-Free,” presented at TEDxMileHighWomen: ‘It’s About Time’ in October 2016—subsequently featured by TED.com in 2017, reintroduced as “I Don’t Want Children—Stop Telling Me I’ll Change My Mind.”
+Essays I have written have been published online on Huffington Post and Offbeat Home & Life.
+I was a featured guest interviewed live on-air on a January 2018 episode of WNPR’s ‘Where We Live’ entitled ‘No Kids, No Problem: An Exploration Of The Childfree Choice.’
+However, I am best known for my worldwide-watched (over 2 million views, to date!)
+TEDxTalk: “My Choice to Live Child-Free,” presented at TEDxMileHighWomen: ‘It’s About Time’ in October 2016—that was subsequently featured by TED.com in 2017, reintroduced as “I Don’t Want Children—Stop Telling Me I’ll Change My Mind.”

-In her youth, she was an active member of a local writer’s organization, Panhandle Professional Writers, winning multiple awards for poetry and short story in the contest held at its annual ‘Frontiers in Writing’ conference.
-She was a staff editor on her high school’s first literary magazine publication.
-Primarily, though, she devoted her time and talents to the craft of performance poetry, traveling across the country featuring in art events and competing in poetry slams, including the 2008 Brave New Voices International Youth Poetry Slam Festival in Washington, D.C., as seen on the documentary series: HBO Presents Brave New Voices.
+In my youth, I was an active member of a local writer’s organization, Panhandle Professional Writers, winning multiple awards for poetry and short story in the contest held at their annual ‘Frontiers in Writing’ conference.
+I was a staff editor on my high school’s first literary magazine publication.